SAP-samples/teched2024-XP280/exercises/ex2/README.md

     ![Outout terraform plan](./images/output-terraform-plan.png)

-    As expected the subaccount will be created.
+    As expected it shows that the subaccount will be created.
 We saved the plan via the `-out` parameter to a file for using it in the apply.
 As the result matches our expectations we apply the configuration:

     ```bash
     terraform apply tfplan